Windy Point/Windy Flats, State of Washington

 - The combination of the treasury grants (over $170 million) and the energy pre-payment (over $500 million) paid off the project’s construction costs.
 SCPPA, in turn, financed its energy pre-payment by the issuance of tax exempt bonds.

-- This innovative structure resulted in a favorable long-term cost of power, with SCPPA receiving an option to purchase the project after five years.
+- This innovative structure resulted in a favorable long-term cost of power.

 Cannon Power Group’s track record demonstrates its strong commitment to environmental concerns and local communities in the areas they serve.

-- One of Washington’s most precious treasures, the Maryhill Museum of Art, is home to 15 of the project’s wind turbines and will receive well over $100,000 in revenue each year starting in 2009.
+- One of Washington’s most precious treasures, the Maryhill Museum of Art, is home to 15 of the project’s wind turbines and receives $250,000 in revenue each year starting in 2009.
 According to the American Wind Energy Association, this is believed to be the first wind energy project in the United States to generate revenues for a nonprofit museum.
 Additionally, Cannon Power Group made an “in-kind” donation to the Maryhill Museum of $18,000 worth of concrete to improve their parking lot and side walk areas.

 - Cannon has contributed $1.2 million to a Columbia River Gorge habitat preservation fund for Phases I and II.

 - Cannon has also actively supported a wide range of local charitable organizations.